wasabigeek/blog/content/blog/overspecifying-tests-the-employee-report-kata/index.md

 end
 ```

-Since we have an Employee class, we can [modify the comparison method](https://github.com/wasabigeek/katas/pull/4/commits/6fac6fb78bbee0aac80ad722ee997db28a45ed24) `<=>` (a.k.a. the "spaceship" operator).
+With the newly refactored Employee class, we can [modify the comparison method](https://github.com/wasabigeek/katas/pull/4/commits/6fac6fb78bbee0aac80ad722ee997db28a45ed24) `<=>` (a.k.a. the "spaceship" operator).
 This time, **we have successfully defeated overspecification** - none of our other tests fail!

 Or have we?

+## Takeaways
+I don't think most of us _intentionally_ overspecify our tests, so this kata is more a reminder to compare what we're _actually_ testing VS what we _want_ to test.
+Could we be more specific?

+From the kata, some possible heuristics (we all know that heuristics don't always work, right?):
+- when checking for the presence of an object in a result, avoid comparing the arrays/enumerables directly.
+- when comparing objects, avoid comparing by their attributes and try to find some way to compare their identity instead.

 ## Afterword
-I had a lot of fun doing this kata, and @andyw8's refactoring reminded me why I appreciate object-oriented programming.
+I had a lot of fun doing this kata, and @andyw8's refactoring reminded me of why I appreciate object-oriented programming.
 That said, there are some decisions made in the refactoring that can be debated or improved:
 - `Employee#name` always returns the capitalized name.
-This might not be an assumption we want in all situations (e.g. what if we wanted another report that only capitalizes the initials).
+This might not be an assumption we want to apply application-wide (e.g. what if we wanted another report that only capitalizes the initials), and could be considered too pre-emptive.
 - `Employee#<=>` could be similarly argued, though IMO this seems more broadly applicable across an application as a "default" sort.
 - In our tests, we are relying on comparison of the Ruby object ids, meaning that the EmployeeReport class _must_ return the exact instances that were passed into it.
 If some step in between created new instances (e.g. for immutability), these tests would fail.
-(I think this can be easily resolved through adding `Employee#=` though.)
+(I think this can be easily resolved through adding `Employee#==` though.)

-We won't know until we get new requirements though!
-So, [observe future changes, and refactor if necessary](https://wasabigeek.com/blog/coupling-and-cohesion-is-a-tradeoff/#refactoring-is-important).
+For the first two points, we won't truly know if the refactor was "right" or "wrong" until we get new requirements!
+So, [observe future changes, and continue to refactor if necessary](https://wasabigeek.com/blog/coupling-and-cohesion-is-a-tradeoff/#refactoring-is-important).

+There are also some decisions that could be worth expounding on... another time:
+- not memoizing the array of employee data, instead choosing to "duplicate" for each test (eventually we purposefully changed the data for each test).
+- choosing to have many focused tests, when perhaps one big test might have achieved a similar result.